Embedding surfaces in 4-manifolds: Homotopy versus regular homotopy

+In this short section, we describe \cref{const:change-t} and apply it to prove \cref{theorem:changing-t-intro}, which we used in \cref{subsection:homotopy-vs-reg-homotopy} to compare homotopy and regular homotopy of maps.
+Note that the results in this section require that the surface $\Sigma$ from \cref{convention} is nonorientable.

-We finish this section by describing the construction mentioned in \cref{subsection:homotopy-vs-reg-homotopy}, which we use to compare homotopy and regular homotopy of maps.
-Briefly, if we are interested in finding an embedding in a given homotopy class, rather than a regular homotopy class, we may use the construction to replace a given map by a homotopic map for which the invariant $t$ is trivial.
+If we are interested in finding an embedding in a given homotopy class, rather than a regular homotopy class, we may use the construction below to replace a given map by a homotopic map for which the invariant $t$ is trivial.
 In particular, the construction is applicable in the cases from \cref{theorem:generic-immersions-bijection} in which there are infinitely many regular homotopy classes with $\mu(-)_1 =0$ in a given homotopy class.